 Everyone is welcome to contribute to Swift.
-Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions on the mailing lists, reporting or triaging bugs, and participating in the Swift evolution process.
+Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions on the forums, reporting or triaging bugs, and participating in the Swift evolution process.

 Reporting bugs is a great way for anyone to help improve Swift.
-The open source Swift project uses Jira for tracking bugs.
-Our Jira instance is located at bugs.swift.org.
+The open source Swift project uses GitHub Issues for tracking bugs.

 If a bug can be reproduced only within an Xcode project or a playground, or if the bug is associated with an Apple NDA, please file a report to Apple’s bug reporter instead.

-When filing a new Swift bug, please include the following:
+When opening an issue, please include the following:

 A concise description of the problem.
 If the issue is a crash, include a stack trace.
 Otherwise, describe the behavior you were expecting to see, along with the behavior you actually observed.

 A description of the environment that reproduces the problem.
-Include the Swift build number, as well as information about your target OS and platform.
+Include information about the Swift compiler’s version, the deployment target (if explicitly set) and your platform.

 Because Swift is under very active development, we receive a lot of bug reports.
-Before filing a new issue, take a moment to browse our existing issues to make sure you’re not filing a duplicate.
+Before opening a new issue, take a moment to browse our existing issues to reduce the chance of reporting a duplicate.

-Before filing an issue requesting a new language feature, see Participating in the Swift Evolution Process.
+Before filing an issue requesting a new language feature, see the Swift Evolution Process section.

 Reporting bugs is an important part of improving software.
 Nearly as important is triaging those bugs to ensure that they are reproducible, small, and unique.